Blenheim Palace: 10th Duke of Marlborough

 The 9th Duke was succeeded by his and Consuelo Vanderbilt's eldest son, John, 10th Duke of Marlborough (1897–1972), who married to the Hon.
-Alexandra Mary Cadogan in 1920.
+Mary Cadogan in 1920.
 Together they had two sons and three daughters.
 She died in 1961, and after eleven years as a widower he remarried at the age of 74 to (Frances) Laura Charteris, formerly the wife of the 2nd Viscount Long and the 3rd Earl of Dudley, and granddaughter of the 11th Earl of Wemyss.
 The marriage was short-lived, however; the Duke died just six weeks later, on 11 March 1972.
 The bereaved Duchess complained of "the gloom and inhospitality of Blenheim" after his death and soon moved out.
 In her autobiography, Laughter from a Cloud (1980), she referred to Blenheim Palace as "The Dump".
 She died in London in 1990.

 Second World War

 Coming-out party

 The coming-out party held for the 17 year-old Lady Sarah Consuelo Spencer-Churchill at Blenheim Palace on 7 July 1939 was considered to be the highlight of the social season, and in hindsight has been styled by some as "the last season ever".

 Over 700 guests attended, including Winston Churchill, Anthony Eden, Ian Fleming, and a 22-year-old John F. Kennedy.
-The house and gardens were lit up and visible for miles (kilometers), and the Ambrose band played in a pavilion, as the guests danced on the vast lawn into the early morning.
+The house and gardens were lit up and visible for miles, and the Ambrose band played in a pavilion, as the guests danced on the vast lawn into the early morning.

 Socialite Henry (Chips) Channon noted in his diary: "I have seen much, travelled far and am accustomed to splendour, but there has never been anything like tonight."